Wir haben ihre Nachricht erhalten und werden Ihnen eine Mitteilung zusenden.×

 It is assumed that the applications include an intrinsic biodegredability.
 It means, that the used materials at the end of their lifetime should be able to be metabolized by microorganisms and enzyms into biomass to get part of natural cycles.

 The products/ proceedings should be successful launched on the market or be developed to market maturity.

-The official awarding ceremony is one of the highlights of the „BIOPOLYMER – Processing & Moulding“ congress on 15 June 2021 in Halle (Saale), Germany.
-According to the corona pandemic the BIOPOLYMER congress takes place completely online this year.
-The awarding ceremony will be held in the congress video studio.
+The official awarding ceremony is one of the highlights of the „BIOPOLYMER – Processing & Moulding“ congress on 14/ 15 June 2021 live on stage and online.
 The winners are invited to present their innovations to the congress' audience.

 Biodegredable plastics can contribute to a sustainable industrial production.
 These materials complete the carbon cycle and minimize the plastic waste.
 The new EU plastics strategy works in the same direction.
 But yet those materials represent nowadays just a very small part of the world plastic output.
 Their potentials are not exhausted by far.

 In this context the non-profit association POLYKUM, provided by the State of Sachsen-Anhalt, offers the BIOPOLYMER Innovation Award after the successful premiere last year for the second time.
 The prize honours pioneering technological developments and products of biodegradable plastics that are able to prepare the ground for further developments of those materials.